mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 2” (June 10, 1979) at 34:20](https://katagiritranscripts.net/1979-06-10-Fukanzazengi-Talk-2#3420).

 So the “double face” of *total personality* is that it is *buddha-nature*, but simultaneously it is also *karma*: our ordinary, day-to-day lives, sometimes called “karmic life.”
 Another way of saying this is that karma *is* buddha-nature, and buddha-nature is karma.
-For many people, this may be surprising to hear, because it is considerably different from how karma is usually understood.
+For many people this may be surprising to hear, because it is considerably different from how karma is usually understood.

 In the summer of 1980, Katagiri Roshi gave a two-week seminar on karma, which seemed to be largely about clarifying this matter.
 (See [the series of talks on *Karma* at katagiritranscripts.net](https://katagiritranscripts.net/karma).)
 He notes that karma is often understood as *action*, or as simple *cause and effect* – but this is not all that karma is.
-Also he says there is a certain sense of “doom” around the concept of karma: karma is seen as something that locks you into a certain destiny – e.g., “Oh, that’s my twisted karma” – and also as something that functions largely punitively – e.g., “Instant karma’s gonna get you!”
+Also he says there is a certain sense of “doom” around the concept of karma: karma is seen as something that locks you into a certain destiny – e.g., “Oh, that’s my twisted karma” – and also as something that functions largely punitively – e.g., “Karma’s a [b-word].”
 But Katagiri Roshi, coming from the teachings of Eihei Dōgen and Sōtō Zen Buddhism, sees karma quite differently.
 To him, karma is *great energy*, which does at least three things:

 - Karma allows us to live.
 - Karma allows us to relate to people and world.